codegangsta/codegangsta.github.io/source/_posts/2013-04-03-a-warm-welcome-from-the-code-gangsta.markdown

 Today I am touching many different technologies, and thus I change my alias from the **Flex Gangsta** to **Code Gangsta**.
 The purpose of this blog is to document some solutions I discover in my day to day.

-Thanks for joining me on this adventure, now let write some software!
+Thanks for joining me on this adventure, now let's write some software!